roudox/moonraker/README.md

 To speed up your test runs Moonraker supports running in parallel.
 This is done at the feature level and to use it you only need to increase the number of 'threads' in the config.

 Moonraker simply splits your feature files over the amount of threads set and starts a Mocha child process (and browser) for each.
-If you have 4 feature files and want to use 2 threads, 2 features will be executed per thread/browser etc.
+If you have 4 feature files and want to use 2 threads, 2 features will be executed per thread / browser etc.

-Note - Mocha's standard reporters do not work correctly in parallel, but Moonraker's included 'html' reporter does.
+Please note - Mocha's standard reporters do not work correctly in parallel, but Moonraker's included 'html' reporter does.

+Parallel testing works as expected for remote driver connections just as it does locally.
+If you have powerful enough hardware to run your tests on and a large, high performing selenium grid instance to open connections to, you can dramatically reduce your test execution time.

+You will only be as quick as your longest running feature though, so if you have features with tons of scenarios in them, you should be breaking them down into smaller, more manageable feature files.

 ### Assertions